acmsigsoft/EmpiricalStandards/form_generator/md/GeneralStandard.md

     rather than analyzing and synthesizing related work.

--   Acknowledging limitations but then writing implications and conclusions as though the limitations don't exist.
+-   Acknowledging limitations but then writing implications and conclusions as though the limitations don't exist